dfelinto/blender-manual/manual/interface/keymap/blender_default.rst

    These and other shortcuts can be modified in the :doc:`keymap preferences </editors/preferences/keymap>`.

    :Play:
-      Starts playing through the :doc:`Timeline </editors/timeline>`,
+      Starts playing through the :doc:`Timeline </editors/timeline>`.
-      this option is good for animation or video editing work.
+      This option is good for animation or video editing work.
    :Tools:
       Opens the Toolbar underneath the cursor to quickly change the active tool.
       This option is good if you are doing a lot of modeling or rigging work.